Picasso Baby: Music video

 The music video for the song, titled "Picasso Baby: A Performance Art Film" was shot on July 10, 2013, at the Pace Gallery in New York City.
 The video, directed by Mark Romanek, was inspired by the work of performance artist Marina Abramović and in particular by her 2010 installation "The Artist Is Present".
 In the video, Jay-Z is on a central stage and people queue to get the chance of having him perform the song with them.
-The shoot was attended by director Judd Apatow, rapper Wale, Performa Director and Chief Curator RoseLee Goldberg, as well as artists Laurie Simmons, Fred Wilson, Jacolby Satterwhite and Marina Abramović herself, among many other "important figures from the gallery and sales side of fine art."
+The shoot was attended by director Judd Apatow, rapper Wale, Performa Director and Chief Curator RoseLee Goldberg, as well as artists Laurie Simmons, Rashid Johnson, Jerry Saltz, Marilyn Minter, Fred Wilson, Jacolby Satterwhite, Glenn O'Brien, Andres Serrano, Lawrence Weiner, and Marina Abramović herself, among many other "important figures from the gallery and sales side of fine art."
 On August 2, 2013, the music video premiered on HBO at 11 p.m.
 EST.

 Picasso Baby: A Performance Art Film was nominated for Best Music Video at the 56th Annual Grammy Awards, where it lost to the music video for Jay-Z's collaboration with Justin Timberlake, "Suit & Tie."

 Controversy with Abramović

 After her involvement in "Picasso Baby: A Performance Art Film", Abramović told in an interview that the rapper had used her.
-She claimed Jay Z never fulfilled his promise to make a donation to the Marina Abramović Institute in return of her grant to use "The Artist is Present" concept and her own appearance on the video.
+She claimed Jay Z never fulfilled his promise to make a donation to the Marina Abramović Institute in return of her grant to use "The Artist is Present" concept and her own appearance in the video.
 Jay Z then replied he had made the donation.
 In the end, the Institute issued a statement apologizing to both the rapper and Abramović because they never informed the performance artist of the donation.